How Important Is Website Hosting for Your SEO Rankings

 Pros: Cheapest option and doesn’t require a lot of technical knowledge to set up.

 Pros: If you have tech knowledge, VPS hosting allows for some custom configuration.
-It also provides faster loading speeds and greater uptime (the percentage of time your site is online).
-It costs less than a dedicated server, which makes it more affordable for small, growing businesses and is as easy to set up as shared hosting.
+It also provides faster loading website speed and greater uptime (the percentage of time your site is online).
+It costs less than a dedicated server, which makes it more affordable for small, growing businesses, and is as easy to set up as a shared plan.

 Cons: You still share a main server with other websites.
 There are things you can’t control within your server’s configurations.

 Best for: Growing businesses, due to its scalability and flexibility.